GautierDorval/ssa-e-a2-doctrine/README.md

 - **Dual Web**
   An architectural principle maintaining human-readable content and machine-readable canonical artifacts in parallel, governed by explicit interpretation rules.

+- **Q-Layer**
+  A transversal interpretative legitimacy layer activated between understanding (SSA-E + Dual Web verification) and amplification (A2).
+It governs response authorization: when an answer is permitted to exist.

 Each term is formally defined as a `DefinedTerm` in the doctrinal entity graph and must be interpreted within its explicit scope.

 ## Canonical documents